Fire Ban in Effect Read More >

 When will technical information be available?

-• Traffic study: Full study underway, including Highway 19A/Country Club Drive intersections.
-Anticipated in Q4 2025 or Q1 2026.
+• Traffic study: Full study including Highway 19A/Country Club Drive intersections will be conducted between late 2025 and early 2026.

 Why was a referendum not required?